j-plou/site2graph/README.md

 Things you can do with this:

 * detect errors in your website: broken links, 500, redirect loops
-* crawl a website's links and metadata into a generic json representation
+* crawl a website's links and metadata into a generic json representation that's easy to deal with for further processing

 ### Usage